euisuk-chung/AI_TOP_100/Extra_question/questions/Question_10.md

 3. **Generate**: The model answers the question using that text.

 It bridges the gap between the model's general intelligence and your specific knowledge.

+**Real Enterprise Example:**
+**Morgan Stanley**: Morgan Stanley built an internal AI assistant powered by RAG that gives financial advisors instant access to the bank's massive library of research reports.
+Instead of manually searching through thousands of PDFs, an advisor can ask, "What is our outlook on the semiconductor industry?" and the system retrieves the relevant internal analysis to generate a summarized answer.